“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 • Improving customer satisfaction and First Call Resolution (FCR)

-• Reducing abandonment rate and hold time
+• Reducing the abandonment rate and hold time

 • Enhancing agent performance and efficiency